lecodeski/maple-font/README.md

 #### Narrow spacing in CN glyphs

 If you think that **CN glyphs spacing is TOOOOOO large**, there is a build option `cn.narrow` or cli flag `--cn-narrow` to narrow spacing in CN glyphs, but this will make the font cannot be recogized as monospaced font.
 You can see effect in [#249](https://github.com/subframe7536/maple-font/issues/249#issuecomment-2871260476).

+And if you want to change the Latin letters' width as well, use [`--width` option](#narrow-glyph-width)

 #### GitHub Mirror